AliSakr20081972/database-engine/README.md

 The executable demonstrates usage of the storage layer, a small SQL tokenizer and newly added components including a minimal query planner and executor, a thread pool and a simple user authentication module.
+Basic error handling now reports failures such as thread pool initialization problems to STDERR.

 After these examples run, the program starts a very small interactive command line interface.
 You can enter SQL statements such as